jimmyvdberg/aurelia-revisions-and-unit-tests/README.md

 # aurelia-revisions-and-unit-tests
-Sample code for combining Aurelia build revisions and unit testing Code will give a warning when trying to run `au test`
+Sample code for combining Aurelia build revisions and unit testing.

+Code will give a warning when trying to run `au test`

 14 03 2017 08:54:27.260:WARN [watcher]: Pattern "C:/Temp/AureliaTest/scripts/vendor-bundle.js" does not match any file.